Skip to main content

 create_issue

-Create new issues in Redmine projects by specifying project, subject, and optional details like description, tracker, status, priority, and assignee.
+Create a new issue in a Redmine project by specifying project ID, subject, and optional fields like description, tracker, status, priority, and assignee.

 Instructions